robballantyne/pyworker/workers/openai/README.templates.md

 | `MODEL_NAME` | `<MODEL_NAME>` | The model to load.
 Also accepts [hf.co/repo/model](#) links |
 | `<ARGS_VAR>` | `<ARGS_VAL>` | Arguments to pass to the `<ARGS_RECEIVER>` command |

+This template has been configured to work with <MIN_VRAM> VRAM.
+Setting alternative models and server arguments will change the VRAM requirements.
+Check model cards and <INFERENCE_SERVER_DOCS> for guidance.

 ## Usage

 We have provided a demonstration client to help you implement this template into your own infrastructure